Hot glue gun in action. Photo by Inga Lim

-Elves making toys is the quintessential image of Santa’s Workshop at the North Pole.
+Santa’s workshop is busy with elves making toys at the North Pole.
 It makes children dream and they order their presents to Santa with the assumption it will be lovingly assembled, nailed and painted by armies of busy elves with funny hats.
-Last year at our holiday party I had this crazy idea that I could set up my own Santa’s workshop where children of all ages would create their own thingmadiddy.
-I would provide all the tools and the materials – they would be their own elves, assisted by parents.
+What if you could set up your own Santa’s workshop so that children could make their own toys?
+With the necessary tools and the materials, they would be their own elves, assisted by parents.
 Nuts?
-Yeah, in a way.
-But it worked wonders and the children were unusually creative and concentrated.
+Yeah, in a way, but when I tried it at home, it worked wonders and the children were both creative and engaged.
 Best party activity ever!

 To create your own Santa’s workshop at home, here are a few pointers.

 My friend Ashley busy with the circular saw